 If you are using Salesforce for a long time now, you must already be knowing the capability of the platform in terms of system integrations and implementing custom business flows using Automation (Salesforce Flow, Process Builder Flows), Integrations (Appexchange, Apex Language, External Objects, etc.).
 While this solve many problems for a business there are challenges in some scenarios like which I actually did implement in 2020 was a LWC+Custom Data Model based guided customer onboarding process using a SaaS API which needed uploading different documents at different stage and got validated using their API.
 It was completed at a point, however maintaining, customizing and scaling the solution was a real problem.
 Needed an eye on every aspect of Design, Code, Testing, System Integrations, Integration Error handing which was nice but a little time-consuming and less flexible.
 Similar things can also be achieved using Salesforce Flows, but they too have a few limitations.
 You must be knowing this if you have implemented Invokable APIs for Salesforce Process Builder Flows to call External APIs to send/get Data from your ex-systems.

-Quick Demo: Flex Card fetching Salesforce and External Data
+Demonstration: Flex card fetching Salesforce and External Data